Particular/docs.particular.net/nservicebus/nhibernate/accessing-data_direct-access_nhibernate_[6,7).partial.md

-snippet:NHibernateAccessingDataViaContext

-As shown above, `NHibernateStorageContext` can be used directly to access NHibernate `ISession`.
+The `NHibernateStorageContext` can be used directly to access NHibernate `ISession`.

+### Using in a Handler

+snippet:NHibernateAccessingDataViaContextHandler

+### Using in a Saga

+snippet:NHibernateAccessingDataViaContextSaga

+include: saga-business-data-access

 `ISession` instances can also be injected directly into the handlers or sagas but it requires explicit configuration.